Nicole Faria: Miss Earth 2010

 Faria represented India in the Miss Earth 2010 beauty pageant in Vietnam, and was crowned Miss Earth 2010.

 She won Miss Talent, the first special award in the 10th Miss Earth pageant.
 She performed a graceful belly dance that combined Oriental and Middle Eastern styles in an event that raised VND100 million, which was donated to the Ho Chi Minh City Red Cross, to support flood victims in the central region of Vietnam.
 She wore a shimmering white and gold outfit and defeated 84 other finalists.
-She ended her reign by crowning her successor Olga Álava of Ecuador during the Miss Earth 2011 final's night held in Manila, Philippines on 3 December 2011.Till date, she is the first,the last and the only Miss Earth from India.
+She ended her reign by crowning her successor Olga Álava of Ecuador during the Miss Earth 2011 final's night held in Manila, Philippines on 3 December 2011.
+Till date, she is the only Miss Earth from India.

 Show business

 Faria entered show business as part of her prizes in winning Femina Miss Earth India 2010.
 She was managed by Shoot Talent Management.

 She graced the inauguration of the 12th pin-up store of La Senza and the launch of its wild and lacy fierce collection on 26 January 2012 in Mumbai, India.
 Two weeks after, along with other celebrities in India she graced the seventh anniversary of Cypress, a multi-designer store, and the launching of a label, Aminder Madan.

 She walked in a fashion show participated in by national and international tennis players ahead of a tournament in March 2012 in Bangalore.
 She took the ramp in a little black dress which became the highlight of the show.
 The following day, she cut the ribbon and inaugurated the Popley La Classique boutique in Mumbai.

 In April 2012, she posed for Vogue Australia with Puerto Rican star Joan Smalls, Australian Shanina Shaik, and Tunisian model Hanaa Ben Abdesslem under the theme "celebration of diversity with a truly beautiful global issue".
 She was then interviewed by Australia's flag carrier, Qantas and was featured in the inflight magazine Australian Way in its April 2012 issue where she shared her environmental advocacy.

 In May 2012, she graced the Ramesh Dembla and Vibes Slimming Fashion Show in India as the showstopper in a black outfit and a floral number with a plunging neckline; she then became the surprise of the evening when she took the stage for a belly dance routine.